j ORGAN DISCOVERYjj

 (Sorry, there are no graphics!).

-This is actually a free Google ebook.
-As with my INSTRUCTIONS.pdf, it is very detailed, and even better, it is full of pictures!
+This document is very detailed, and even better, it is full of pictures!

 It covers a lot of the ground my document covers, and probably mentions some points I didn't, so it is certainly worth consulting even if you have already worked through what I have advised.
 However, it assumes that you need to do it all in 64-

 Click HERE for Rick’s website, from which the Instructions can be downloaded as a pdf file, along with other items of interest.

 This is a set of four pdf files which although a bit out of date (last revision 2009, dealing with jOrgan 3.7), are extremely detailed and helpful, if a little daunting.
 Also, the pdf files are full of pictures.
 I find this huge work very inspiring, not only because Bill Skees was provoked by his experience with jOrgan to commit himself to the work of creating this huge source of information about jOrgan and about setting it up, adjusting it and using it; but also because it opens the eyes of the discerning reader to the almost unlimited world of musical creativity and enjoyment which jOrgan makes possible, and all at minimal cost!